Nickeniklas/car_recommender/README.md

 Content-Based → Collaborative

 ### 1) Content-based recommendations

+Fits TF-IDF and cosine similarity properly.

+Handles missing values and duplicates.

+Can be reused independently.

-Features we extract for content based recommendations:
+#### Features we extract for content based recommendations:

 **Year, Drivetrain, Fueltype, Transmission, ExteriorColor**

 **Similarity / ranking:** Cosine similarity

 ### 2) Collaborative-filtering (CF)
-In this project, CF is implemented using Non-negative Matrix Factorization (NMF):
+CF is implemented using Non-negative Matrix Factorization (NMF):
-1. We build a user–item matrix where rows are users, columns are cars, and values are ratings.
+1. Build a user–item matrix where rows are users, columns are cars, and values are ratings.

 2. NMF decomposes this matrix into latent features representing user preferences and item characteristics.

-3. We predict ratings for unseen cars by combining user and item latent features.
+3. Predict ratings for unseen cars by combining user and item latent features.

 This allows the system to recommend cars a user is likely to like based on patterns from similar users.

-### Hybrid Recommendation
+### 3) Hybrid Recommendation
 The hybrid recommender combines:

 Content-based filtering (recommends similar cars based on features like make, model, drivetrain, and price)